stanford-oval/genienlp/README.md

 ## Citation

-If you use the MultiTask Question Answering model in your work, please cite [*The Natural Language Decathlon: Multitask Learning as Question Answering*](https://arxiv.org/abs/1806.08730).
+If you use multiTask training in your work, please cite [*The Natural Language Decathlon: Multitask Learning as Question Answering*](https://arxiv.org/abs/1806.08730).

 ```bibtex
 @article{McCann2018decaNLP,